CarloLepelaars/fh-plotly/README.md

 ## Contributing

-Feel free to open an issue or a pull request to add FastHTML Plotly functionality.

-Please install with `poetry install` for contributing.
+Feel free to open an issue or a pull request.
+Please install with `poetry install` for an editable install.

 ```bash
 poetry install